A top Boston criminal defense lawyer will know a variety of strategies to employ on your behalf, including how to handle forensic evidence

 Some sex offense prosecutions rely heavily on forensic evidence.
 The alleged victim may have submitted to a medical examination and specimen collection by a trained nurse.
 Samples from the complainant, the defendant, and from clothing, bedding or other materials would be analyzed by the crime lab.
 In a single case, the crime lab might seek DNA evidence from sperm, vaginal fluid, and blood samples.
 They may also complete testing and analysis on hair, saliva and trace evidence.
+If you or a loved one has been charged with a sex crime, a Lowell or Boston criminal defense lawyer like me can help.

 One common area of disagreement that stems from evidence collected during the physical exam involves the significance of signs of trauma to the genitals and anus.
 While the prosecution’s medical witnesses no longer routinely attribute any and all signs of trauma to forcible penetration, they are still prone to alleging that certain types of physical findings are consistent with lack of consent.
 There is peer-reviewed scientific literature that refutes this and I, as a sexual assault defense attorney, would not let a medial witness get away with such a claim.